Agency SOPs That Actually Get Used (Not Filed)

 The ROI of Documentation

-“I don’t have time to write SOPs” is the most common objection.
-Here’s the math:
+“I don’t have time to write SOPs” is the objection I hear from every agency owner.
+Here’s the math from my own agency (4-person team, $35,000/month revenue):

 How detailed should SOPs be?